-Dr. Seung Sim is a physician who specializes in anesthesiology and interventional pain medicine.
-He attended Indiana University School of Medicine and subsequently trained at a hospital affiliated with Indiana University for residency.
-Dr. Sim's clinical interests encompass pain management and anesthesia.
-He is an in-network provider for Medicare insurance.
+Dr. Seung Sim specializes in anesthesiology and interventional pain medicine.
+He is a graduate of Indiana University School of Medicine.
+He trained at a hospital affiliated with Indiana University for residency.
+In Dr. Sim's practice, he is particularly interested in pain management and anesthesia.
+He takes Medicare insurance.
 He is affiliated with Witham Health Services.

 Clinical interests: Anesthesia, Pain Management

-Dr. Vinayak Belamkar is a physician who specializes in anesthesiology and interventional pain medicine.
-Dr. Belamkar studied medicine at Bangalore Medical College and Research Institute.
-For his residency, Dr. Belamkar trained at a hospital affiliated with Indiana University.
+Dr. Vinayak Belamkar, who practices in Lebanon, IN and Zionsville, IN, is a medical specialist in anesthesiology and interventional pain medicine.
+Before performing his residency at a hospital affiliated with Indiana University, Dr. Belamkar attended Bangalore Medical College and Research Institute for medical school.
 He is in-network for Medicare insurance.
-He is professionally affiliated with Witham Health Services.
+He is affiliated with Witham Health Services.